Steve Lombardi: Early career (1983–1989)

-As the company continued to expand Lombardi remained a young enhancement talent, although this time he was switched to face other similar talent in house shows across the country.
+As the company continued to expand, Lombardi remained a young enhancement talent, although this time he was switched to face other similar talent in house shows across the country.
 He consistently put over various young wrestlers such as Paul Roma, David Sammartino, Barry O, Terry Gibbs, and George Wells.
-On the June 29th episode of "All-American Wrestling" Lombardi teamed with Dave Barbie in a losing effort to The Killer Bees in their debut match.
+On the June 29th episode of "All-American Wrestling", Lombardi teamed with Dave Barbie in a losing effort to The Killer Bees in their debut match.
 Lombardi went on to face numerous wrestlers in their debuts during his long career.
-Almost eleven months after his first ever victory, Lombardi gained another when he pinned Jack Armstrong on June 22 in Boston, MA.
-After numerous losses, a month later Lombardi garnered the first win streak of his career when he defeated Dan Rignati and George Sanders on successive house shows.
-On November 14 defeated Dennis Goulet, and then on December 5 in Long Island, NY pinned Paul Roma, thus finishing with five wins for 1985.
+Almost eleven months after his first-ever victory, Lombardi gained another when he pinned Jack Armstrong on June 22 in Boston, MA.
+After numerous losses, Lombardi garnered the first win streak of his career a month later when he defeated Dan Rignati and George Sanders on successive house shows.
+On November 14, he defeated Dennis Goulet, which was followed by a win over Paul Roma on December 5 in Long Island, allowing Lombardi to finish 1985 with five wins.

-Lombardi remained a consistent presence on television and house shows, wrestling over 150 times.
+Lombardi remained a consistent presence on television and house shows.
 The company continued to pair the young but now experienced Lombardi against other new wrestlers, and he faced newcomers such as Sivi Afi, Tony Parisi, Nick Kiniski, Dan Spivey, and Scott McGhee.
-He gained his first ever tag-team win when he teamed with fellow enhancement talent Lanny Poffo to defeat SD Jones and George Skaaland on April 13 in Brisbane, Australia.
-After dozens of defeats he gained his first pinfall victory of 1986 in singles action when he defeated Terry Gibbs in Pittsburgh, PA on August 9.
-On the November 15 episode of WWF Superstars he participated in another debut, teaming with Moondog Spot in a loss to the newly arrived The Can-Am Connection.
+He gained his first-ever tag-team win when he paired with fellow enhancement talent Lanny Poffo to defeat SD Jones and George Skaaland on April 13 in Brisbane, Australia.
+After dozens of defeats, he gained his first pinfall victory of 1986 in singles action when he defeated Terry Gibbs in Pittsburgh, PA, on August 9.
+On the November 15 episode of WWF Superstars, he participated in another debut, teaming with Moondog Spot in a loss to the newly arrived The Can-Am Connection.
 Lombardi closed out 1986 with wins over Barry O, Jim Powers, Mark Young, Frankie Lane, and an upset of Tony Garea.